German auxiliary cruiser Thor: Alcantara

 On 28 July, Thor encountered a grey-painted ship that was hard to identify and eavesdropped on a wireless message reporting Thor and calling for help.
 The ship was the armed merchant cruiser HMS Alcantara, with a main armament of eight BL 6-inch Mk XII naval guns (150 mm) two 3-inch guns and sundry anti-aircraft guns.
-Admiral Henry Harwood the commander of the South American Division, North America and West Indies Station had reacted to the number of overdue ships and Admiralty signals intelligence that raiders were operating in the South Atlantic.
-Using reports of survivors Harwood inferred that a raider was moving southwards and sent Alcantara to search for it.
-At about 9:00 a.m. on 28 July off Argentina on a clear day with a calm sea, lookouts on Alcantara spotted a strange ship that turned away at high speed, arousing the suspicions of the captain, James Ingham.
+Admiral Henry Harwood, the commander of the South American Division, North America and West Indies Station, had reacted to the number of overdue ships and Admiralty signals intelligence that raiders were operating in the South Atlantic.
+Using reports of survivors, Harwood inferred that a raider was moving southwards and sent Alcantara to search for it.
+At about 9:00 a.m. on 28 July, off Argentina, on a clear day with a calm sea, lookouts on Alcantara spotted a strange ship that turned away at high speed, arousing the suspicions of the captain, James Ingham.

-Alcantara was capable of 19 kn, 2 kn faster than the other ship (Thor) and at about 2:00 p.m. when the range was about 17350 yd Kähler decided to try to inflict enough damage on Alcantara to escape.
-Thor gained three early hits on Alcantara, one between the bridge and funnel, a second aft and a third on the waterline that caused flooding in its engine room, forcing Alcantara to reduce speed.
-Alacantara replied with its 6-inch guns but was out-ranged by about 2000 yd and facing the sun, making it harder aim.
+Alcantara was capable of 19 kn, 2 kn faster than Thor and at about 2:00 p.m., when the range was about 17350 yd Kähler decided to try to inflict enough damage on Alcantara to escape.
+Thor gained three early hits on Alcantara, one between the bridge and funnel, a second aft and a third on the waterline that caused flooding in the engine room, forcing Alcantara to reduce speed.
+Alacantara replied with its 6-inch guns but was out-ranged by about 2000 yd and facing the sun, making it harder to aim.
 After the fire control system was damaged, the gunners had to fire independently.
 Despite the difficulties, Thor was hit several times, one shell passing unexploded through the hull and damaging a shell hoist; another shell hit the boat deck and put the torpedo fire control system out of action.
 Using its reserve W/T, Alcantara sent "Enemy approximately 8,000 tons, speed 19 knots, armament four 5.9-inch guns".
-Thor turned away from Alcantara that had lost speed due to the shell-damage and instead of fighting on, Thor escaped under a smokescreen and changed disguise once out of sight.
+Thor turned away from Alcantara, that had lost speed due to the shell-damage and instead of fighting on, Thor escaped under a smokescreen and changed disguise once out of sight.

 August–September 1940

-After the battle with Alcantara, the Thor crew repaired the damage, cleaned boilers and changed their disguise.
-Thor rendezvoused with the supply ship Rekum on 25 August and then returned to Brazilian waters.
-Two weeks later, on Sept 8, the Yugoslav Federico Glavic was stopped, but allowed to proceed unmolested, as Yugoslavia was neutral at the time.
-On 26 September Thors float plane discovered the Norwegian whale-oil tanker Kosmos (17,801 GRT), which was carrying over 17,000 tons of whale oil.
-The Kosmos would have been a highly valuable prize ship, but the fact that she was short of fuel, slow, and easily recognisable meant that taking as a prize was impractical and Kähler ordered the sinking of Kosmos by gunfire.
+After the battle with Alcantara, the crew of Thor repaired the damage, cleaned boilers and changed their disguise.
+Thor rendezvoused with the supply ship on 25 August and then returned to Brazilian waters.
+Two weeks later, on 8 September, the Yugoslav was stopped but allowed to proceed unmolested, as a neutral.
+On 26 September the Arado float plane that Thor carried, discovered the Norwegian whale-oil tanker (17,801 GRT) that was carrying over 17000 LT of whale oil.
+Kosmos would have been a highly valuable prize but the fact that she was short of fuel, slow and easily recognisable, meant that taking it as a prize was impractical and Kähler ordered it sunk by gunfire.